stuartellis/tf-tasks/README.md

 ## How It Works

-First use Copier to either generate a new project, or add this tooling to an existing project.
-This tooling designed to avoid conflicts with other tools.
+First use Copier to either generate a new project, or to add this tooling to an existing project.
+This tooling designed to avoid conflicts with other technologies.

 Once you have the tooling in a project, you can use it to develop and manage infrastructure with Terraform or OpenTofu.
-It enables you to work with separate sets of TF infrastructure code.
+It enables you to work with multiple sets of TF infrastructure code in the same project.
 Each set of infrastructure code is a separate component.

 Each of the infrastructure components in the project is a separate TF root module.
 This tooling refers to these TF root modules as _stacks_.
 The project puts TF stacks in the directory `tf/definitions/`.